lukastk/PyRossGeo/dev/notes.md

 not overly hard to get nodes where the population of infecteds is quite small such that stochastic dynamic overtake.
 In which case, it is possible that the infetion dies out.
 This is how the geographic model can model lockdown better than any else.

+- Add over save options.
+Just output network data, for example, or any of the others.

 ## Todo: